ywang692/PWID_ALIVE_model/README.md

 The model was written and executed in the R statistical software language and largely utilized the [EpiModel](http://epimodel.org/) package.

-Code to extracted model parameters from synthetic datasets is in `01.param.R`\
+Code to compile all parameters and generate initial conditions for simulations is in `01.param.R`\
 Network simulations with ERGM are done in `02.net.R`\
 Customized modules of the tranmission model are in `03.API_extension.R`.
 These codes are for the application programming interface (API) of the EpiModel package.